NordicESMhub/esmvaltool-workshop/right_column.md

   \
   Configure and run the ESMValTool.
 - 11:30 - 12:00 \
-  Hands-on on exploring CMIP datasets and configuring ESMValTool.
+  Hands-on: explore CMIP datasets and configure ESMValTool.
 - 12:00 - 13:00
   Lunch